-As she came out of the dimly lit home, Elanore had to shield her eyes for a moment.
+As she came out of dimly lit home, Elanore raised her hand to her eyes to shield them.
 The light that danced off the snow was blinding.

 “Where is that man,” Hastings muttered.
 “Told him to meet us right here and not to move from this spot.”

-Elanore sighed.
 Where the manservant was surprisingly quick and energetic, she was slow and hopeless walking in the snow.
-She trudged past the stone lion, her skirts dragging behind her on the top of the snow.
+She trudged past the stone lion, her skirts dragging behind her.
 A flicker of movement out of the corner of her eye caused her to stop.
 For a moment, she held her breath and stared at the lion.

 She rubbed her eyes and frowned, thinking that perhaps the light reflecting off the snow had created a mirage of sorts.
-The sound of an irate Hastings cursing up a storm interrupted her study of the lion and she turned her full attention back to Hastings, who was now running about in erratic circles chasing after a coach driven by a yawning coachman.
+The sound of an irate Hastings cursing up a storm interrupted her study of the lion and she turned her full attention back to him as he ran about in erratic circles chasing after a vehicle driven by a yawning coachman.

 Upon spotting her, the coachman drew his vehicle to a complete stop.
-Hastings, caught by surprise, ran another circle before he brought himself to a stop, stamping all the way.
+Hastings, caught by surprise, ran past the vehicle before he circled back to join them.

 “Morning to you both,” the coachman said cheerily.
 “Didn’t see you there, Hastings.”